-Bradley Dice is a scientist and software developer researching nano-scale materials via computational simulations.
-He is currently a Ph.
-D. candidate in Physics and Scientific Computing at the University of Michigan in Ann Arbor.
-He is a member of the Glotzer Group, a National Science Foundation Graduate Research Fellow, and a MolSSI Software Fellow.
+Bradley Dice is a scientist and software developer.
+He completed his PhD in Physics and Scientific Computing at the University of Michigan in Ann Arbor in the Glotzer Group, as a National Science Foundation Graduate Research Fellow and MolSSI Software Fellow.
 Bradley attended William Jewell College in Kansas City, where he triple-majored in Physics, Chemistry, and Mathematics.
 He holds a strong passion for applying computation, simulation, and emerging techniques in data science to solve fundamental questions of our physical world and advance society.

 Scientific Discovery & Software Design